awahid101/API/README.md

 # API
-:school: The API for the TGS daily notices and news.
+:school: The API for the TGS Daily Notices and News.

-This server only downloads and saves the daily notices/news, then periodicly syncs with [tgs.kyle.cf](http://tgs.kyle.cf)
+This server only downloads and saves the daily notices & news, then periodicly syncs with [tgs.kyle.cf](http://tgs.kyle.cf)

 ```sh
 git clone git://github.com/TGS-App/API.git